dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 In the old way, we have to write finally and close resources manually, moreover we had to close every resource in separate try-catch to ensure, that if one close throw exception, another would be executed.
 With try-with-resources it’s way simpler.
 In order to be compiled in try-with-resources, class should implement `AutoClosable` or  `Closeable` interface.
 The diff is that auto - is new one, and all new classes better to start with it. `Closable` is done to work for better compatibility with pre java7 code.
 Pay attention, that by default try-with-resources closes resources from bottom-to-up and then execute finally if this block is present.
 So basically closing happens right after try, before any `catch` or `finally` in case they are present.

-Suppressed exception - exception that is thrown in try-with-resources.
+Suppressed exception - exception that is thrown in `try-with-resources`.
 If both try and close throws exception, exception from try would be thrown with suppressed exception from close.
 ```java
 import java.util.Arrays;